 Survey of Western Music

 This course is a chronological survey of Western music from the Middle Ages to the present.
-It is designed to acquaint the student with significant compositions of the Western musical tradition, as well as to explore the cyclical nature of music that mirrors philosophical and theoretical ideas in Ancient Greece and how that cycle appears every 300 years: the Ars nova of the 14th century, Le nuove musiche of the 17th century, and the New Music of the 20th century and beyond.
+It is designed to acquaint the student with significant compositions of the Western musical tradition, as well as to explore the cyclical nature of music that mirrors philosophical and theoretical ideas in ancient Greece and how that cycle appears every 300 years: the Ars nova of the 14th century, Le nuove musiche of the 17th century, and the New Music of the 20th century and beyond.
 The course involves participation in listening, reading, and discussion, including occasional quizzes about and/or written summaries of historical periods.
 This component is required for all students taking Theory II: Basic Tonal Theory and Composition and is also open to students who have completed the theory sequence.

 Jazz music of all styles and periods will be listened to, analyzed, and discussed.
 Emphasis will be placed on instrumental styles and performance techniques that have evolved in the performance of jazz.
 Skills in listening to and enjoying some of the finer points of the music will be enhanced by the study of elements such as form, phrasing, instrumentation, instrumental technique, and style.
 Special emphasis will be placed on the development of modern jazz and its relationship to older styles.
 Some topics: Jelly Roll Morton, King Oliver, Louis Armstrong, roots and development of the Big Band sound, Fletcher Henderson, Count Basie, Duke Ellington, lineage of pianists, horn players, evolution of the rhythm section, Art Tatum, Bud Powell, Bill Evans, Thelonius Monk, Miles Davis, John Coltrane, Charlie Parker, be-bop, cool jazz, jazz of the ’60s and ’70s, fusion and jazz rock, jazz of the ’80s, and modern trends.
-The crossover of jazz into other styles of modern music such as rock and R&B will be discussed, as will the influence that modern concert music and world music has had on jazz styles.
-This is a yearlong class; however, it will be possible to enter in the second semester.
-This is one of the music history component courses required for all Advanced Theory students.
+The crossover of jazz into other styles of modern music, such as rock and R&B, will be discussed, as will the influence that modern concert music and world music have had on jazz styles.
+This is a two-semester class; however, it will be possible to enter in the second semester.
+This is one of the music history component courses required for all Advanced Theory students (see above).